-Worried about how masks might interfere with communication this Fall?
+Worried about how masks might interfere with communication in the classroom?
 Here are a few ideas to overcome that barrier between you and your students.

 - If you find that students aren’t hearing you clearly, try using a microphone.
 Some classrooms are already equipped for sound and may have built in microphone systems available.
 IT support staff can help evaluate the best solution.
 If your classroom doesn’t have a mic/sound system and you think you need one, check with your local classroom support/IT staff to see if they can provide one.